gidiko/MiFGD/README.md

 conda activate mifgd
 ```

-- When you finish working, eactivate the environment:
+- When you finish working, deactivate the environment:

 ```
 conda deactivate